Serbia and Montenegro men's national handball team

-The Serbia and Montenegro national handball team was a handball team that represented the state union of Serbia and Montenegro in the international matches and has been playing since the country's independence in the early 1990s.
-The team is controlled by the Serbia and Montenegro Handball Federation.
-It was succeeded by the Serbia national handball team and the Montenegro national handball team.
+The Serbia and Montenegro national handball team was a handball team that represented the state union of Serbia and Montenegro in the international matches and played from the country's independence in the early 1990s up until Montenegro's independence in 2006.
+The team was controlled by the Serbia and Montenegro Handball Federation.
+It was succeeded by the Serbia national handball team and Montenegro national handball team.